-the town Baalbek, situated in Libanon, there is a large temple complex which
+the town Baalbek, situated in Libanon, there is a large temple complex

 had been built by the Romans.
 However, these Roman temples were built

 on a foundation existing of the biggest and heaviest stones in the

 world that were ever carved and placed into position.
 However, the